sebastiansandqvist/s-route/README.md

 // ensure static files can be accessed (these are not handled by the clientside router) app.use('/public', express.static(__dirname + '/public'));

-// route all requests to index.html
-app.get('*', (req, res) => res.sendFile(__dirname + '/index.html'));
+// route all other GET requests to index.html app.get('*', (req, res) => res.sendFile(__dirname + '/index.html'));
 app.listen(process.env.PORT || 3000);
 ```